Professor Marat Shterin

 Biography

 I joined King’s in 2006, after receiving a PhD in Sociology from the London School of Economics and Political Science (LSE) where I also taught and did research.
 Earlier in my life, I taught History at a Moscow School of Arts, and even had a stint as its headmaster.
-The fascinating changes immediately before and after the fall of the Soviet Union reinforced my interest in the social scientific study of religion, which remains my abiding interest (alongside theatre and music!).
+The fascinating and at times frustrating changes immediately before and after the fall of the Soviet Union reinforced my interest in the social scientific study of religion, which remains my abiding interest (alongside theatre and music!).

 Research interests